 Charles C. Cunningham, director from 1946 to 1966, enriched the Italian, Spanish and Northern baroque collection with works by artists such as Panini, Zurbarán, Ribera, and Hals.
 He built the French Impressionist collection with major works by Monet, Renoir, and Pissarro, added to the holdings of English art with Turner, Wright of Darby, Holman Hunt, and Stanley Spencer, and expanded the American collection with paintings by Homer, Inness, Eakins and Wyeth.
 He established professional curatorial standards and nearly quadrupled the staff, creating the offices of Education and Membership, and the Department of Costumes and Textiles.

-In 1966 James Elliot became director and during his ten-year tenure developed the contemporary collection in particular, presenting innovative programs of theater, music, and dance.
+In 1966 James Elliot became director and during his 10 year tenure developed the contemporary collection in particular, presenting innovative programs of theater, music, and dance.
 In 1975 he founded the MATRIX program of focused exhibitions, performances and lectures, reflecting diverse trends in contemporary art.
 The MATRIX program has showcased the work – often for the first time in a museum – of more than 150 emerging artists, many of which are well-known today, and has inspired over 50 similar programs at art museums across the country.

 Between 1977 and 1987, director Tracy Atkinson focused on a renovation of the buildings and an increase in gallery space.
 The museum produced larger, more frequent special exhibitions and publications.
 Under Atkinson, the Wadsworth Atheneum helped establish the Amistad Foundation, now the Amistad Center for Art & Culture, a sister organization and a repository of African American art and artifacts.
 In 1985 the museum also acquired Chick Austin’s extraordinary Palladian house, known as the Austin House, now a National Historic Landmark.